Global Action Fund for Fungal Infections

-The Global Action Fund for Fungal Infections (GAFFI), is an international foundation focussed on raising awareness of and collecting worldwide data on fungal disease.
+The Global Action For Fungal Infections (GAFFI) is an international foundation focussed on raising awareness of and collecting worldwide data on fungal disease.
 Its aim is to make reliable and inexpensive diagnostic tests widely available.

 In 2015, GAFFI proposed action to make affordable fungal diagnostic tests and antifungal treatments available to 95% of the world's population by 2025.
 In 2018 GAFFI calculated that globally around one billion people have fungal infections of the skin, more than one million people become blind from fungal keratitis, more than 10 million people develop lung disease after breathing in fungal spores, and more than 300 million people have a severe fungal infection every year, of whom over 1.5 million die.

 Location and members

-The GAFFI is based in Switzerland and the United Kingdom.
-Its chief executive is David Denning, professor of infectious diseases and global health at the University of Manchester, UK.
-Emma Orefuwa is one of its executives, and also chief executive of GAFFI Kenya.
-Its advisors include Arunaloke Chakrabarti from India as well as individuals from the United States, Australia, Spain, Norway, Brazil and Japan.